cvangysel/cuNVSM/PRODUCT_SUBSTITUTABILITY.md

 Usage
 -----

-To replicate the experiments of the paper on **integrating text matching and product substitutability**, build an Indri index where every product is respresented by the union of its description and its reviews as described in the experimental setup section of the [CIKM 2018 paper](https://staff.fnwi.uva.nl/m.derijke/wp-content/papercite-data/pdf/van-gysel-mix-n-match-2018.pdf).
+To replicate the experiments of the paper on **integrating text matching and product substitutability**, build an Indri index where every product is represented by the union of its description and its reviews as described in the experimental setup section of the [CIKM 2018 paper](https://staff.fnwi.uva.nl/m.derijke/wp-content/papercite-data/pdf/van-gysel-mix-n-match-2018.pdf).
 Secondly, follow the tutorial for the [2018 TOIS paper](https://arxiv.org/abs/1708.02702) on neural vector spaces that can be found [here](TUTORIAL.md).

 The substitution relations (or, in fact, any document/document similarity relations) can be passed to [`cuNVSMTrainModel`](https://github.com/cvangysel/cuNVSM/blob/master/cpp/main.cu#L657) as a second positional argument that follows the path to the Indri index.
 The [`--entity_similarity_weight`](https://github.com/cvangysel/cuNVSM/blob/master/cpp/main.cu#L73) flag controls the mixture weight between text and substitutability signals.